chancancode/branch-rename/README.md

 ## Local Migration

-Finally, if you are working on a respository you don't control, and you would like to refer to your local branch with a different name without making any changes to the upstream project, you can rename your local "master" branch to "main" with these steps:
+Finally, if you are working on a repository you don't control, and you would like to refer to your local branch with a different name without making any changes to the upstream project, you can rename your local "master" branch to "main" with these steps: